amis13/kromaTool/README.md

 # Tool

 Bash tool for Kroma, easy to use.
-Use the installer as root user.
+Use the installer as root user:

 ```bash
 sudo su